©Photo by iStock: Arisara_Tongdonnoi

 Do these sound strangely unfamiliar?
 These ingredients are not commonly found in most over-the-counter skin care products overseas, while Western favorites like salicylic acid or benzoyl peroxide are usually not included in Japanese products.
 However, all of them do the trick.

-While drugstore skin care may help you get an occasional pimple under control, more serious or persistent cases require care from professionals.
+While drugstore skin care may help you control an occasional pimple, more serious or persistent cases require professional care.

 After a few breakouts, over-the-counter products may begin to fall short.
 If the affected area has expanded, the product you’re using simply may not be what you need.
 You may start to wonder whether it’s just a rash, a hormonal breakout or something more serious.